mguryeva/api-docs/whitepapers/cyber•Chain.md

 _No Middleman_.
 Search engine should not rely on a DNS middleman and can communicate directly with resource creators.

 Ok.
-Now we understand that we have a usable way to store, reach and mutate the data across the globe.
+Now we understand that we have a usable way to store, reach and mutate the data across the globe in a more lean way.
 But what about ability to _comprehend_ what data is behind this meaningless hashes?
 Interplanetary File System use a novel multihash, multicodec, multiformat, multibase [<https://github.com/ipld/cid#cidv1>] formats for Interplanetary Linked Data (its not a joke either).
 IPLD is a project aims to define CID that being used across IFPS network.
 Content IDentifier or CID is a self-describing content-addressed identifier.
 That crates enormous opportunity for optimization.
 Imagine a 32 byte link can contain everything to _independently_ understand how to reach a piece of data and how to programmatically interpret it.
 Finally CID is the thing which make simplistic design of our proposed search engine possible in a consensus computer.

 A nice property is that CID are based on well known cryptography so we don't need to rely on IPFS if something better came.
 The same addresses can be used to exchange piece of data in different peer-to-peer network.
 Though this don't solve a problem of extensibility.
-Every CID that has been write to an index should contain a first tag CID-v1\.
+Every CID that has been writen to an index should contain a first tag CID-v1.
 Thus if something better came we can extend it.

 But now IPFS is a perfect design choice with huge momentum across academia, open source engineering community and (the most important) blockchain engineering teams.
 It is our belief that it should lay as foundation for the next generation search engine.
-Everything is perfectly linkable (MerkleDAG), fast (DHT), accessible (BitSwap) and comprehendible (IPLD) and no single point of failure.
+Everything is perfectly linkable (MerkleDAG), fast (DHT), accessible (BitSwap) and comprehendible (IPLD) without single point of failure.
 IPFS is a protocol and it can be more useful with a good search engine specifically designed to it.
 Its possible to compute a pagerank for the whole MerkleDAG.
 But there are two problems with it:

 - Amount of links in MerkleDAG grow O(n^2).
 That is not either conventional web pages where 20-100 links per page.
-For one file 1 Mb in size can be thousands of links.
+For 1 Mb file can be thousands of links.
 Once the network starts to take of complexity inevitably increase.
 - Even if we address some algorithm to extracts relevances from this links we should address even more algorithms to extract a meaning.

 What we need is to find a way to incentivize extraction from this data fog a meaning that is _relevant to users queries_.